-If you want to build toned and muscular lower body, you need to focus on each lower body muscle, whether it’s quads, hamstrings, glutes, calves, or adductors.
+If you want to build a strong and healthy lower body, you need to focus on all lower limbs, whether quads, hamstrings, glutes, calves, or adductors.
 But we often forget to do specific exercises for the inner thigh (adductors).

-The adductors are the important muscles of your thighs.
-They maintain balance, movement, and stability and help you support during various lower body exercises, such as squats, lunges, hip thrusts, and leg press.
+The adductors are important lower-body muscles.
+They maintain balance, movement, and stability and provide support during various leg exercises, such as squats, lunges, hip thrusts, and leg press.

 A little about the muscles of the inner thighs: